shah-zeb-naveed/data-structures-and-algorithms/README.md

 # Greedy Algorithms:
-- Greedy problems usually look like Find minimum number of something to do something or Find maximum number of something to fit in some conditions, and typically propose an unsorted input.
+- Greedy problems usually look like Find minimum number of something to do something or Find maximum number of something to fit in some conditions
+  - typically propose an unsorted input.
 - The idea of greedy algorithm is to pick the locally optimal move at each step, that will lead to the globally optimal solution.
 - How to prove that your greedy algorithm provides globally optimal solution?  proof by contradiction.
 - Exampels: valid parenthesis with *, gas station/cost loop, etc.